NarrativeXL: A Large-scale Dataset For Long-Term Memory Models: Language Modeling is Not Enough

 \section{Language Modeling is Not Enough}

-In theory, longer memory should allow for better next word prediction performance, hence one might argue that specialized long-term memory datasets are unnecessary, given the abundance of unsupervised data.
-In practice, Language Modeling alone might not be the best approach to train and test long-term memory transformers.
+In theory, optimal next-word prediction requires perfect memory of unlimited capacity, hence one might argue that supervised long-term memory datasets are unnecessary, given the abundance of unsupervised data.
+In practice, there are two considerations as to why Language Modeling alone might not be the best approach to train and test language models with extremely long context windows.

-\textbf{First,} Language Modeling performance will likely see diminishing returns when the context window is increased.
-Many documents in popular unsupervised datasets are simply not long enough to benefit from context larger than ten thousand words.
+\textbf{First,} Language Modeling performance will likely see diminishing returns when the context window is increased.\footnote{This hypothesis was formulated independently but is now supported by concurrent research \cite{fairscalinglaws}.} Many documents in popular unsupervised datasets are simply not long enough to benefit from contexts larger than ten thousand words.
 Additionally, for longer documents (e.g. fiction books), it is likely that remembering the last read chapter or two is nearly equivalent, in terms of the next word prediction quality, to remembering all the chapters read so far.
-It is possible that in some narratives a given character or item might reappear after a long absence, but such cases are likely to happen only a few times per book, making the task extremely sparse and inefficient in training long-term memory models.
+It is possible that in some narratives, a given character or item might reappear after a long absence, but such cases are likely to happen only a few times per book, making the task extremely sparse and inefficient in training long-term memory models.

 \textbf{Second,} language modeling does not offer a direct way to interpretably measure long-term memory capacity and performance.
-For example, we do often see improvement in perplexity when the effective context window is increased (e.g. \cite{transformerxl}), but it is still difficult to measure and understand what kind of information is retained.
+For example, we do often see improvement in perplexity when the effective context window is increased (e.g. \cite{transformerxl}), but it is still difficult to measure and understand where exactly the improvement comes from and what kind of information is retained.
 One scenario could be that a longer context window helps a given model better understand lengthy philosophical treatises present in the dataset, which, in turn, allows the model to extrapolate such arguments in consistent and sound ways, resulting in lower perplexity.
 Alternatively, the model might simply be better at populating bibliography sections of such treatises, being able to copy the cited names from the main text into the bibliography using its long context.

-We believe, therefore, that in order for long-term memory models to thrive, there needs to be a specialized dataset that addresses these limitations.
+We speculate, therefore, that in order for extremely long-context models to thrive, it is necessary to develop specialized supervised datasets that would address the limitations above.
+Creating such a dataset is the main contribution of our paper.